Activation test print, verify the full pipeline

 - First real print, a Benchy — prints a small Benchy, cools the bed, and ejects end-to-end.

-If both pass, you’re cleared for production.
+If all three pass, you’re cleared for production.

-- Step 4, verified the component test passes

 Step 1.
+Run the component test

+Step 2.
 Trigger-only test

-Section titled “Step 1.
+Section titled “Step 2.
 Trigger-only test”Pick the routine-test file for your printer.
 These files don’t print anything — they’re empty on purpose.
 Sending one to the printer exercises the FarmLoop triggers (cooldown threshold, fan, bender, door actuator) without laying down any plastic.
 If the triggers fire correctly on an empty plate, you know the pipeline is wired right.

 | Printer | File |